nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_zms.rst

 If the sector is full (cannot hold the current data + ATE), BM_ZMS moves to the next sector, garbage collects the sector after the newly opened one, and then erases it.
 Data whose size is smaller or equal to 8 bytes is written within the ATE.

+When a write operation has completed, the library will propagate a :c:enum:`BM_ZMS_EVT_WRITE` event to the configured event handler.

 BM_ZMS ID/data read (with history)
 ==================================